Siilinjärvi: Energy production and water supply

 The use of district heating has increased in recent years.
 Most of the district heat is produced from the Yara plant's process waste heat and from Savon Voima's Tiprusniemi bioheat plant.
 At the Tiprusniemi bioheat center, heat is produced with domestic wood fuel.
 In addition, Sulkavantie has a LPG back-up and peak heating center.

 In Siilinjärvi, groundwater is used as raw water, which is obtained from three groundwater intakes, two of which are located in the church village and one in the Toivala-Vuorela area.
 In addition to the municipal water supply plant, there are 15 water cooperatives in the municipality's sparsely populated areas.

 Fire and rescue services

-There are two fire stations in the Siilinjärvi municipality, the North Savonia Rescue Department station and the Yara TPK station.
+There are two fire stations in the Siilinjärvi municipality, the North Savo Rescue Department station and the Yara TPK station.
 Siilinjärvi's main fire station is located in Simonsalo at Sulkavantie 6, a few minutes' drive from the center of Siilinjärvi.
 The station has a 24-hour on-call service.
 Station 15 houses an inspection car PS 020, a fire truck PS 151, a fire truck PS 1512, a tank truck PS 153, a crew transport, an off-road and boat tractor PS 157, and a snowmobile and boat.
 Yara TPK has a fire truck PS 191 and a boat.
 In addition, it has been proposed to build a third fire station in Siilinjärvi near the Vuorela residential area.